Create your own customised inspiration map

 • How you will keep yourself centred, grounded, and connected with your priorities as you move forward

-By mapping these key landmarks before you set out, you give yourself something to refer to when you get lost — a tool that will enable you to quickly reorient and realign yourself so that you can quickly move forward again in the right direction.
+By mapping these key landmarks now, you give yourself something to refer to when you get lost — a map that helps you quickly orient yourself, then move forward in the right direction.

-And like those great explorers of old, you can add to your map as you move forward.
+And like those great explorers of old, you can always update your map as you move forward.

-Do you have a clear map of what motivates and inspires you and how to apply that in your life?
+Do you have a clear map of what motivates and inspires you and how you are using this to navigate your life?
 Would it be useful to create one?

 Adapted from Inner Leadership: a framework and a set of tools for building inspiration in times of change.